comet-toolkit/comet_website/content/user-guide/training/imperial/index.md

             - Apply methods through interactive notebooks hosted on Google Colab.

-            - "📃 **Uncertainties 101**: A short introduction to key concepts, why they matter, and how CoMet helps with uncertainty handling"
+            - "📃 **Uncertainties 101**: A short introduction to key concepts, why they matter, and how CoMet helps with uncertainty handling."

           # Upload image to `assets/media/` and reference the filename here
           image: imperial.jpg